 The strategic benefits of UCaaS are simple, starting with engagement:

 - Engaged employees: Mobility and collaboration leads to increased job satisfaction and creativity across the organization.
-There’s also a big impact of freeing your IT staff to focus more on innovation vs maintenance.
+There’s also a big impact of freeing your IT staff to focus more on innovation versus maintenance.

 - Productivity and competitiveness: From brainstorming to pooling skills for a project, UCaaS fosters seamless collaboration and a competitive edge.
-Video conferences can happen anytime without the need for IT to install, manage or support anything.
+Video conferencing can take place anytime without the need for IT to install, manage or support anything.

 - Organizational innovation and agility: Collaboration and sharing knowledge lead to better decision making, and helps bring ideas, products and services to market faster.